mit-cml/yrtoolkit/yr/tutorials/AlexaHelloWorld.md

 ## Adding a List of Utterances

-After creaing an intent, we need to give the intent a list of <strong>utterances</strong>.
+After creating an intent, we need to give the intent a list of <strong>utterances</strong>.

 <hint markdown="block" title="What are Utterances?">
 When talking to Alexa, there might be a lot of ways to say something to trigger an intent.
 Each of these phrases that all mean the same thing is called an <strong>utterance</strong>.